A Spotlight on the Fascinating Businesses & Backstories of Fort Edward & Hudson Falls

 Another Fort Edward hotspot is undoubtedly Rogers Island, which houses the Rogers Island Visitors Center, open May through October.
 The island is named for Major Robert Rogers, a colonial frontiersman recognized as the forefather of the Army Rangers who wrote the famous Rules of Ranging.

 The next time you're heading to Rogers Island, consider timing your visit with a stop at the Canal Street Marketplace.
 This is the Fort Edward farmers market located at 63 Canal Street, within walking distance of the island.
 The market features top notch agricultural products from the area.
-Their 2019 season runs on Thursdays from 4pm to 7pm, from June 6th to September 26th.
+Their 2020 season runs on Thursdays from 4pm to 7pm, from June 4 - September 24.

 The farmers market operates in front of a renovated 18th century barn that once served as a repair location along the original Champlain Canal that wound through the village, now known as Canal Street.
 You can expect to find fruits, vegetables, meats, dairy, maple syrup, and more at the market from the Upper Hudson Valley.